 Roxiticus Golf Club Listed by play Ransomware Group

 On March 24, 2026, the Roxiticus Golf Club in New Jersey appeared on the leak site of the Play ransomware group.
-The club confirmed that internal files had been exfiltrated during a ransomware attack, although the exact number of people whose personal information was exposed remains unknown.
+The club confirmed that internal files had been exfiltrated during a ransomware attack, although the exact number of people whose personal information may have been exposed remains unknown.

 Public reporting indicates the incident involved a ransomware deployment that led to both encryption of systems and exfiltration of documents.
 The Play group posted proof of the breach on its dark-web leak site, listing Roxiticus Golf Club as a victim.
 Available details describe the exposed material as internal files; specific categories such as member names, addresses, payment records, or Social Security numbers have not been publicly itemized.
 No deadline for ransom payment has been disclosed in open sources, and the club has not released a formal notice detailing the volume or sensitivity of the stolen data.